-Most importantly, allowing providers and health systems access to data will ultimately lead to a more empowered patient.
-As we shift to patients owning more of their healthcare data, it is pertinent that both the patient and provider are equal partners in their relationship.
+Most importantly, allowing medical groups and integrated systems of care access to data will ultimately lead to a more empowered patient.
+As the system shifts to patients owning more of their healthcare data, it is crucial that both the patient and provider are equal partners in their relationship.
 The only way to accomplish that is to ensure the provider has a complete account of the patient's medical history so they can engage patients in shared decision-making.
 Data transparency enables the patient to track their own numbers and results, leading to better conversations with their providers and better health outcomes.